bigcommerce/dev-docs/docs/bigcommerce-for-wordpress/extending-the-plugin/bigcommerce-for-wordpress-cron.md

 - Server cron runs automatically and is fired by server processes.
 There's no need for an external source for events firing.
 - WP-Cron only runs when someone is on the site.

-When you schedule a job to run once an hour with WP-cron and WordPress will set an execution time for that job.
+When you schedule a job to run once an hour with WP-cron, WordPress will set an execution time for that job.
 However, the job won't be performed until there's site traffic or there's an external request to WordPress.

 Because of this, WP-Cron jobs can be postponed or not performed at all, whereas a job you schedule with server cron will be performed even if there isn't site traffic or external requests.